lelou6666/nimbus-docs/phantom/protocol.rst

 =========================
-Nimbus Auto-scale protocol
+Nimbus Phantom protocol
 =========================

-The Nimbus Auto-scale service implements a subset of the `AWS Auto Scaling service <http://aws.amazon.com/autoscaling/>`_.
+The Nimbus Phantom service implements a subset of the `AWS Auto Scaling service <http://aws.amazon.com/autoscaling/>`_.
 It is a REST API that allows users to interact with a service which will monitor the health of VMs and preserve N VMs at one time on